neutralvibes/KoolApi/README.md

 AsyncWebServer server(80);

-// Create the api and use "/api" as its base url KoolApi koolApi("/api");
+// Create the API and use "/api" as its base url KoolApi koolApi("/api");

 void setupKoolapi();